-Emma’s PhD project investigates the functional role of IQD proteins in shoot growth from the shoot apical meristem in the model plant Arabidopsis.
+Emma’s PhD project investigated the functional role of IQD proteins in shoot organ growth in the model plant Arabidopsis.

 Emma is investigating the IQD gene family for several reasons.
 The family is large and conserved from the early evolution of land plants 450–700 Mya indicating an important function in plants, and yet the proteins’ cellular functions and role in plants is yet to be defined.

 Preliminary research on the IQD gene family demonstrated interesting cellular localisation patterns, with a large proportion of the family in Arabidopsis localising to cortical microtubules as well as nuclear and plasma membrane sites.
 All IQD proteins also possess the IQ67-domain capable of binding calmodulin independently of calcium, and additional calcium dependent calmodulin binding sites.

 Crop plants such as tomato, Curcurbit family and rice exhibit altered fruit shape upon IQD miss-expression indicating IQD function lies in key agronomic traits.